GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/dpWellbore/Example.rst

     :end-before: <!-- SPHINX_DP_WELLBORE_MATERIAL_END -->

 Here, ``rock`` is designated as the material in the computational domain.
 Drucker Prager model ``DruckerPrager`` is used to simulate the elastoplastic behavior of ``rock``.
 The material parameters, ``defaultFrictionAngle``, ``defaultDilationAngle`` and ``defaultCohesion`` denote the friction angle, the dilation angle, and the cohesion, respectively.
-In this example, cohesion is increased by a linear hardening law that is defined by the parameter ``defaultHardeningRate``.
+In this example, the hardening of the cohesion is described by a linear hardening law, which is governed by the parameter ``defaultHardeningRate``.
 The constitutive parameters such as the density, the bulk modulus, and the shear modulus are specified in the International System of Units.

 The parameters used in the simulation are summarized in the following table.